mdanisulh/fusic/README.md

 - Search for songs, artists, album, playlists
 - Best Streaming Quality (320kbps)
 - Lyrics support (synced/plain)
+- Transliterate lyrics from all languages to English

 ### More features to be added soon